Florian Geyer: Legacy

-The family of Florian Geyer died out in the early 18th century and their castle in Giebelstadt passed into other hands, but is still the site of the annual "Florian Geyer Festspiele".

-Geyer was heralded as a communist revolutionary in Friedrich Engels' The Peasant War in Germany (1850).
+The family of Florian Geyer died out in the early 18th century and their castle in Giebelstadt passed into other hands, but is still the site of the annual "Florian Geyer Festspiele".Geyer was heralded as a communist revolutionary in Friedrich Engels' The Peasant War in Germany (1850).
 In this work, Engels asserts that the war was primarily a class struggle over control of farms and mines, which subverted the Biblical language and metaphors commonly understood by peasants.
 In this spirit, a regiment of the Border Troops of the German Democratic Republic, Grenzregiment 3 Florian Geyer, was named after him.

 Geyer was also the hero of one of Gerhart Hauptmann's major plays, the historical drama Florian Geyer (1896), and the inspiration for the German folk song, "Wir sind des Geyers schwarzer Haufen" ("We are Geyer's Black Company"), with a strong anti-clerical and anti-noble theme.
-The song has been popularised as a union-song, and is noted for its inclusion in the official songbooks of both the Nazi Party, and the German Democratic Republic.
+The song has been popularised as a union-song, and is noted for its inclusion in the official songbooks of both the Nazi Germany and the German Democratic Republic.

-Geyer was also considered a heroic figure by Adolf Hitler and the National Socialist Party.
+Geyer was appropriated as a patriotic figure by Adolf Hitler and the Nazi Party.
 The 8th SS Cavalry Division Florian Geyer was named after him in March 1944, during World War II.